 The PhD in History requires a minimum of 30 course credit hours above the MA degree (total of 60 credits) and a minimum of 18 credits of HIST 690 Doctoral Thesis.
 Coursework will be chosen by the student, in conjunction with their committee.

-For more information about the History and Philosophy Department Graduate programs, please contact the History and Philosophy Department at firstname.lastname@example.org or by calling 406-994-4395.
+For more information on applying to the program review the application process on the department website (http://www.montana.edu/history/grad_app.html).
+Or to ask specific questions on the graduate program in History and Philosophy, please contact the History and Philosophy Department at firstname.lastname@example.org or by calling 406-994-4395.